ifperalta/Beer-Review-Dashboard/README.md

 - Plugin shortcode

 ## What's not
-- Non responsive to tablet and small devices
+- Front-end is non-responsive to tablet and small devices